rokbenko/ai-playground/crewai-tutorials/1-Podcast_prepper/podcast_prepper/README.md

 <br>

-## 🎭 Behind the sceenes 🎭
+## 🎭 Behind the Scenes 🎭

+### Project

 The project was built with [CrewAI Flows](https://docs.crewai.com/concepts/flows) by running `crewai create flow podcast_prepper`.
 Flows simplify CrewAI workflow creation by enabling you to easily chain together multiple crews, manage and share state between different tasks, and implement conditional logic, loops, and branching within your workflows, all while ensuring dynamic and responsive interactions.

-It consists of three main crews, each designed to handle specific aspects of podcast preparation:
+It consists of two crews, each designed to handle specific aspects of podcast preparation:

 1. **Guest Research crew**
 - Description: The Guest Research crew is responsible for conducting an in-depth investigation into the podcast guest.
 It gathers comprehensive information about the guest's background, career milestones, public image, and more, ensuring a well-rounded profile.